Barbara Grosz

 Overview

-Grosz is the Higgins Research Professor of Natural Sciences at Harvard's John A. Paulson School of Engineering and Applied Sciences.
-Her official Harvard biography describes pioneering contributions to natural language processing, theories of multi-agent collaboration, and applications of those theories to human-computer interaction.
+Harvard SEAS lists Grosz as Higgins Professor of Natural Sciences, Emerita, and her current CV lists the emerita appointment beginning in 2024.
+Her official Harvard profile and Santa Fe Institute profile describe pioneering contributions to natural language processing, theories of multi-agent collaboration, and applications of those theories to human-computer interaction.

 Her importance in AI is not tied to a single product or lab.
 It comes from a research program that treated intelligence as communication, coordination, and shared activity.
-Before contemporary assistants and agents made collaboration with AI systems a mass interface problem, Grosz was studying how computational systems could track context, participate in dialogue, and act as collaborative partners rather than isolated answer machines.
+Before contemporary assistants and agents made collaboration with AI systems a mass interface problem, Grosz was studying how computational systems could track context, participate in dialogue, and help people accomplish goals without erasing the human purpose that made the system useful.

 Language and Discourse

 Grosz's natural-language work focused on discourse structure: how utterances fit into larger conversations, how context affects reference, and how computational systems can model more than sentence-level syntax.
+The 1986 paper Attention, Intentions, and the Structure of Discourse, with Candace Sidner, described discourse as involving linguistic structure, intentional structure, and attentional state.
+The 1995 Centering paper, with Aravind Joshi and Scott Weinstein, connected local coherence, focus of attention, and referring expressions.
 The ACM/AAAI Allen Newell Award citation emphasizes her work on discourse structure and its influence on reference, intonation, syntactic form, and cue-phrase selection.

 This made her a key figure in the older symbolic and model-based traditions of language AI.
 Those traditions did not have today's scale, data, and transformer infrastructure, but they asked questions that remain live in modern systems: what does it mean for a system to follow a conversation, maintain shared context, recover intent, or know what has already been mutually established?